 *Additional requirements may be needed for upper-level reading groups.

-Students who are selected will be asked to sign a contract to fulfill the following expectations:
+Students who are selected must meet the following expectations:

 - Scholars must attend all scheduled reading group meetings.